greggigon/docker-hack-night/docs/1. basics/README.md

 Hello World
 ```

 > *NOTE*: Add -t as an argument to logs to prefix the output with a timestamp.
+Add `-f` to follow the logs.

 Before we stop our container lets look for the process on the host: